shravani-nutan/anonymus_qa/qa_frontend/college-qa-frontend/README.md

-# college-qa-frontend
+college-qa-frontend

-## Available Scripts
+Available Scripts

 In the project directory, you can run:

-### `npm start`
+npm start

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Runs the app in development mode at http://localhost:3000 .
+The page reloads on changes.

-The page will reload when you make changes.
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.

-### `npm run build`
+npm run build

-Builds the app for production to the `build` folder.
-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!
+Builds the app for production in the build folder.

+npm test

+Runs tests in interactive watch mode.

+npm run eject

+Ejects the app for full configuration control.
+Warning: This is irreversible.

-See Create React App docs for more information: https://facebook.github.io/create-react-app/docs/getting-started
+For more details, see Create React App Docs

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+.